eeyae8/docker_iot/README.md

 3. **Data Storage**: Node-RED writes the processed data to InfluxDB
 4. **Visualization**: Grafana queries data from InfluxDB and displays it in dashboards

-This setup allows for real-time data flow from IoT devices all the way to visualizations, with flexibility for data processing and storage along the way.

-[Remaining sections (Troubleshooting, Contributing, License) stay the same]